syncfusion-content/fileformat-docs/File-Formats/DocIO/working-with-mail-merge.md

 The `MailMerge` class provides various overloads for `Execute` method to perform Mail merge from various data sources.
 For further information, click [here](https://help.syncfusion.com/file-formats/docio/simple-mail-merge).

-## Performing Mail merge for a group
+## Mail merge for a group

 You can perform Mail merge and append multiple records from data source within a specified region to a template document For further information, click [here](https://help.syncfusion.com/file-formats/docio/group-mail-merge).

-## Performing Nested Mail merge for group
+## Mail merge for nested group

 You can perform nested Mail merge with relational or hierarchical data source and independent data tables in a template document.

 For further information, click [here](https://help.syncfusion.com/file-formats/docio/Nested-group-Mail-merge).

-## Performing Mail merge with dynamic objects
+## Mail merge with dynamic objects

 Essential DocIO allows you to perform Mail merge with the dynamic objects.
 For further information, click [here](https://help.syncfusion.com/file-formats/docio/nested-group-mail-merge#performing-mail-merge-with-dynamic-objects).

-## Performing Mail merge with business objects
+## Mail merge with business objects

 You can perform Mail merge with business objects in a template document.
 For further information, click [here](https://help.syncfusion.com/file-formats/docio/group-mail-merge#performing-mail-merge-with-business-objects).

-## Performing Nested Mail merge with relational data objects
+## Nested Mail merge with relational data objects

 Essential DocIO supports performing nested Mail merge with implicit relational data objects without any explicit relational commands by using the `ExecuteNestedGroup` overload method.